 The determination of which premises are liable to pay the levy is based on the licensable hours for the sale/supply of alcohol stated on the licence.
 This means every licensed remises permitted to sale/supply of alcohol (on and/or off sales) between the levied hours (midnight to 6am) will have to pay the levy.

-The :evy will apply whether the hours for the sale/supply of alcohol detailed in the licence are used or not.
-For example if a business has a licence, which permits them to sale/supply of alcohol until 2am (i.e. within the levied hours) however the Business regularly closes at 11.30pm they will still have to pay the levy.
+The levy will apply whether the hours for the sale/supply of alcohol detailed in the licence are used or not.
+For example if a business has a licence, which permits them to sale/supply of alcohol until 2am (i.e. within the levied hours) however the business regularly closes at 11.30pm they will still have to pay the levy.
+This is the same for if a business has a licence permitting the sale/supply of alcohol for non-standard times that fall within the levied hours, e.g. August Bank Holiday Monday or Christmas Eve until 2am.
+Whether they are open/using these hours is irrelevant they would still have to pay the levy.

 Exemptions from the Levy

 - Premises with overnight accommodation (this exemption does not apply to any premises which serve alcohol to members of the public who are not staying overnight at the premises)